Africa's varied COVID-19 rates and responses | DW | 24.07.2020

 So far, the whole continent has carried out in a total of 7.2 million tests.

-In all these tests, 80%of them were conducted in ten countries only.
+In all these tests, 80% of them were conducted in 10 countries only.
 These are South Africa, Morocco, Ghana, Egypt, Ethiopia, Uganda, Mauritius, Kenya, Nigeria and Rwanda.

 "This is a serious concern for us.
 We will start focusing on this region very aggressively to increase the number of testing," Dr. Nkengasong said.